-The American Wanderer / shutterstock.com Perched in the beautiful Bluegrass State of Kentucky, Paducah is a gorgeous river city with noteworthy history, magnificent landmarks, and eclectic culture.
+Perched in the beautiful Bluegrass State of Kentucky, Paducah is a gorgeous river city with a remarkable history, magnificent landmarks, and eclectic culture.
 It is located at the confluence of the Tennessee and Ohio Rivers.
-Paducah is recognized as UNESCO’s Creative City because of its culture's originality and creativity.
+Paducah is recognized as a UNESCO Creative City because of its culture's originality and creativity.